Pailin province: Economy

-The surrounding area was rich in a variety of gemstones, which were mined almost clean to support the Khmer Rouge.
-They also logged the area extensively, creating great environmental damage.
-Now, all you can find are low-quality, cheap, hand-faceted gemstones at the market in downtown Pailin.
+Prior to the Khmer Rouge, Pailin's economy was relatively wealthy and business oriented, dominated by gem mining and tourism.
+However, the region was almost mined clean during the Cambodian Genocide.
+The Khmer Rouge logged the area extensively creating great environmental damage.

-Traders in Pailin will accept Cambodian riels, US dollars, and Thai baht; US dollars are preferred.
+Merchants in Pailin will accept Cambodian riels, US dollars, and Thai baht; US dollars are preferred.

 Agriculture

 Unlike in most of Cambodia, Pailin is composed primarily of uplands where little rice is grown.
 This makes it very difficult for farmers to rely on subsistence agriculture.
-Crop failures trigger foraging, increasing the number of land mine accidents.
+Crop failures trigger foraging which has caused land mine accidents.
 Many farmers produce non-traditional crops for the markets, including sesame, mung, and soya.
-In 2003-04, it produced 17,204 tons of maize, the second-highest production in the country.
+In 2003-04, it produced 17,204 tons of maize, the second-highest yield produced in the country.